abeschneider/PEGParser.jl/README.md

 ### Example 1 continued
 We now have the desired AST for "4+5".
 For our calculator we do not want to put everything into a datastructure, but actually fold it all up directly into the final result.

-For the transformation an actuator function needs to be defined, which specifies on the name of the nodes.
+For the transformation an actuator function needs to be defined, which dispatches on the name of the nodes.
 So we first need to give names to the parsed nodes:

 ```julia
 calc1 = Grammar("""